Quick Summary of Made in Abyss Episode 5

 What’s In This Post

-- The cries for help had a strange timber (starting around 2:21), so I knew something was up.
-But as much as keep telling myself that I know this show’s going to get dark and dangerous, I wasn’t prepared for the corpse-weeper (2:58).
-How the fallen cave raider (a purple whistle) moved passively as the corpse-weeper fed on him was gut-wrenching.
+The cries for help had a strange timber (starting around 2:21), so I knew something was up.
+But even though I know this show can go dark and dangerous, the corpse-weeper (2:58) horrified me.
+It was gut-wrenching to watch how the fallen cave raider (a purple whistle) moved passively as the corpse-weeper fed on him.
 The cloud of bugs feasting on the cavity that had been the cave raider’s abdomen was also grimly effective in driving home just how much danger Riko and Regu were in.

 Oh, crap!
 The corpse-weepers know teamwork (5:43)!
 Regu tries two to save Riko as one corpse-weeper flies away with her, but he can’t get a clear shot because other corpse-weepers deflect his telescoping arms!
 How does anyone make live more than a few minutes in the Abyss?
 No wonder Gilo trains them so hard.